Tyler Brûlé: Journalistic work

 In March 1994, Brûlé was shot twice by a sniper in an ambush in Kabul while covering the Afghanistan war for German news magazine, Focus.
 Brûlé lost partial use of his left hand resulting in a long hospital stay, during which he read many home-design and cooking magazines.

 Brûlé was a columnist for the Financial Times, and has also written for the International Herald Tribune, The New York Times, and Neue Zürcher Zeitung am Sonntag.
 His "Fast Lane" column – written for the weekend edition of the Financial Times – covered his observations on travel, international design trends, and high-end consumer goods.

-In 2006, Brûlé announced in "Fast Lane" that he would be taking a break from the column to work on projects.
-Shortly thereafter, the International Herald Tribune announced a "new weekly column on urbanism and global navigation" by Brûlé, starting in the Spring of 2007.
+Brûlé left his "Fast Lane" column at the Financial Times in 2006 to focus on launching Monocle magazine, which debuted in February 2007.
+He subsequently wrote a column on urbanism and global navigation for the International Herald Tribune before returning to the Financial Times in April 2008.
 However, in 2008, Brûlé left the International Herald Tribune to revive his weekly "Fast Lane" column for the newly relaunched Financial Times weekend edition.
 Brûlé left the Financial Times in November 2017, after the Press Gazette published allegations that he had been namedropping former clients of his creative agency in his column.

 He served on Dopplr's board of directors, until Dopplr was sold to Nokia in September 2009.

 Monocle

-In October 2006, Brûlé announced that he would create a new magazine, to be called Monocle, which launched February 14, 2007.
+In October 2006, Brûlé announced that he would create a new magazine, to be called Monocle, which launched 14 February 2007.
 Brûlé later stated "Monocle is the media project I always wanted to do".
-He currently resides in Zürich, Switzerland, where one of Monocle's main bureaux is located, despite Monocle's head office in London.
+He currently resides in Zürich, Switzerland, where one of Monocle's main bureaux is located, despite Monocle's head office being in London.